EthanLin-TWer/blog/_posts/2018-07-13-react-unit-testing-strategy.md

 const product = (productId) => ({ productId })

+test(`
-test('should only save the three five recommended products and show ads when user enters the product detail page given the user is not a VIP', async () => {
+  should only save the three recommended products and show ads when user enters the product detail page given the user is not a VIP
+`, async () => {
   const action = { payload: { userId: 233 } }
   const store = { credentials: { vipList: [2333] } }
   const recommendedProducts = [product(1), product(2), product(3), product(4)]